+CHAPTER IV

-Chapter IV - Public prosecutor status
+Professional prosecutor status

-The administrative status of public prosecutors will be as laid down for judges and justices in the Constitutional Act on the Judiciary and any supplementary regulations.
+The administrative status of professional prosecutors will be as laid down for judges and justices in the Constitutional Act on the Judiciary and any supplementary regulations.

+CHAPTER V

-Chapter V - Rights and duties of members of the Prosecution Service
+Rights and duties of members of the Prosecution Service

-The primary mission of members of the Prosecution Service will be to perform the tasks intrinsic to their position in good faith, promptly and efficiently fulfilling their duties in accordance with the principles of unity of action and hierarchical order, and subject at all times to the principles of legality and impartiality.
+The primary mission of members of the Prosecution Service will be to perform the tasks intrinsic to their position in good faith, promptly and efficiently fulfilling their duties in accordance with the principles of unity and hierarchical structure, and subject at all times to the principles of legality and impartiality.